bobbydilley/JVSCore/README.md

 Once JVSCore has been enabled with `sudo systemctl enable jvscore` it will start when the system loads, and connect to the I/O at bootup.
 Make sure the I/O is connected before powering on the machine.

 To start JVSCore in the terminal to view debug messages, you can start it by running `sudo ./usr/bin/jvscore`.

+The RS485 converter device path is set in `/etc/jvscore.conf`.
+You will need to be root to edit this file, so something like `sudo vim jvscore.conf` is required.